The Principality of Monaco is opulent and exclusive,

 top of escalator

 Then you walk up the red brick path, past lovely homes and gardens.
 You will come to the Cathedral, where Princess Grace was married - the church where all the Royal occasions are held.
-It is open, and you can go in and look around.
+It is usually open, and you can go in and look around.
+Past the cathedral the red brick ends and you have a choice of walking to your left down through the park or along a very narrow street.

 Just past this and you are in the Palace Square.